matt-voss/pdsnd_github/README.md

 It outputs statistics on bikeshare use and users.

 ### Files used
-bikeshare.py
+bikeshare.py - analyzes bikeshare user behavior.\
+chicago.csv, new_york_city.csv and washington.csv - the sample data files.\
+Please contact [Udacity](https://www.udacity.com/contact) for the sample data.

 ### Credits
-Created with help from Udacity, Inc.
+Created with help from Udacity, Inc.\
 This repository is based on https://github.com/udacity/pdsnd_github